kuv2707/he-plus-plus/README.md

 # Notes
 * Expression parsing is terrible!
-* The VM runs on 1kb of memory
+* The VM runs on 1kb of memory.

 # TODO